 A patent's INID Codes can be found on all printed patents worldwide.
 It allows individuals to identify information elements in a patent.
 In most cases, an issued patent will be designated as “United States Plant Patent,” “United States Design Patent,” or just “United States Patent.”

 If you need help with what a patent looks like, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Stripe, Google, and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Google, and Airbnb.